bigsoftcms/FuseOS/README.md

 Note: While testing this program, please create two empty files, in the same folder as the program, namely "key.txt" and "encry.txt".
 I will try to automate this process in the next version of the code.

+Don't run the code in background unless you know how to kill it manually.
+You might have to restart your system to unmount if you aren't sure about killing the process.